ultraleap/Element/Language/ElementReferenceManual.md

 ### Concreteness
 Constraints can be concrete or non-concrete (polymorphic).

-A concrete constraint is one which matches only one type of value, e.g. `num` or `struct Vector3(x:num, y:num, z:num);`.
+A concrete constraint is one which matches only one type of value, e.g. `Num` or `struct Vector3(x:Num, y:Num, z:Num);`.

-Non-concrete constraints are polymorphic - they allow more generalized expressions where many types of values are interchangeable, e.g. `any` or `Predicate(a):Bool;`
+Non-concrete constraints are polymorphic - they allow more generalized expressions where many types of values are interchangeable, e.g. `Any` or `Predicate(a):Bool;`

 ### Any
-The `any` constraint allows any value to be dealt with and can be thought of as the absence of a constraint.
+The `Any` constraint allows any value to be dealt with and can be thought of as the absence of a constraint.
 Since this constraint is guaranteed to pass, it is possible to write generic code where the passed value's constraint is an implicit interface of all the locations the value is referenced.
 ```
 # a is of type any
-# call sites of even must pass a value which can Index an instance function rem(a, b:num)
+# call sites of even must pass a value which can Index an instance function rem(a, b:Num)
-# which in turn must return a value which can Index an instance function eq(a, b:num):Bool
+# which in turn must return a value which can Index an instance function eq(a, b:Num):Bool
 # in order to pass type checking
 even(a):Bool = a.rem(2).eq(0);

-# Changing a to type num requires that a be of exactly type num
+# Changing a to type Num requires that a be of exactly type Num
 # This is more explicit but less flexible as there could be other types which can satisfy type checking of the generic version
-even(a:num):Bool = a.rem(2).eq(0);
+even(a:Num):Bool = a.rem(2).eq(0);
 ```

 ### Function Constraint (a.k.a.
 Function Type or Function Interface)